Rugby-Canterbury Crusaders team to face British & Irish Lions

-WELLINGTON, June 8 Canterbury Crusaders coach Scott Robertson has named the following team to face the British and Irish Lions in the third game of their 10-match tour in Christchurch on Saturday.
+WELLINGTON, June 8 (Reuters) - Canterbury Crusaders coach Scott Robertson has named the following team to face the British and Irish Lions in the third game of their 10-match tour in Christchurch on Saturday.

 Crusaders: 15-Israel Dagg, 14-Seta Tamanivalu, 13-Jack Goodhue, 12-David Havili, 11-George Bridge, 10-Richie Mo'unga, 9-Bryn Hall, 8-Jordan Taufua, 7-Matt Todd, 6-Heiden Bedwell-Curtis, 5-Sam Whitelock (captain), 4-Luke Romano, 3-Owen Franks, 2-Codie Taylor, 1-Joe Moody.